fricze/observable-gallery/add-categories.md

     ))
 ```

 Now it flattens `categories` and `newCategories` into one array, but also adds new field `active` to each of them so we can use it in HTML template to add some class, like `active-category` and mark this category with CSS.
 We have photos, we have categories, we have created few Observables!
-Time to celebrate and add more features!
+Time to celebrate and think what more can we do with our gallery!

 {% hint style="success" %}
 [See the results on StackBlitz](https://stackblitz.com/github/jonki/observable-gallery/tree/master/examples/3_04-categories/)